 You’ll need something to hold your phone steady during the exposure – and your hands aren’t it.
 Even if you have the steady hands of a brain surgeon, there are micro-tremors you can’t detect.
 The phone sure can, though.

-It’s not just vibrations from your hand either.
+It’s not just vibrations from your hand, either.
 You’ll probably sway slightly without realizing it.
-Hands simply don’t cut it for any exposure longer than a couple seconds.
+Hands simply don’t cut it for any exposure longer than a couple of seconds.

 Remote Camera Shutters for Long Exposure

 Consider using a remote camera shutter.
-Tapping the screen to start your exposure literally just starts your photograph with vibration – kind of defeats the point of a tripod, huh?
+Tapping the screen to start your exposure starts your photograph with vibration – kind of defeats the point of a tripod, huh?

 Not to mention that remote camera shutters are the best way to get selfies while preserving your dignity.
-You can set up your camera (on a tripod) go do your brooding, engimatic pose, then click the photo.
-It’s perfect for people with an inflated sense of self importance or those that don’t have any friends to take pictures of them.
+You can set up your camera (on a tripod), do your brooding, enigmatic pose, and then click the photo.
+It’s perfect for people with an inflated sense of self-importance or those that don’t have any friends to take pictures of them.